mattjoke/JavaLess/REFERENCE.md

 Download that Jar and import it to your new project.
 #### How?
 It's easy to do :).
-When creating new project click instead of finish to next a on the Libraries tab select "Add External JARs".
+When creating new project click instead of finish to next, and on the Libraries tab select "Add External JARs".
 And then hit Finish.

 #### What else?
 It's ready to use in your project.
 Only one thing is necessary.
 You need to **extend** your main java project and also import JavaLess Package (Ctrl+Shift+O).